Why Most R&D Claims Fail Under Scrutiny (Even When Theyโ€™re Right)

 A company spends years developing a new capability.
 The work is real, the uncertainty is real, and the outcome is real.
 The claim gets ๏ฌledโ€”and then it fails.
 Not because the work wasnโ€™t R&D, but because it couldnโ€™t survive how R&D is judged.
 That gap between truth and defensibility is where most R&D claims fall apart.

 Many business owners assume that if their work quali๏ฌes, their claim will succeed.
-That assumption is wrong.
+In reality, having R&D Tax Credits explained is only the starting point.
 R&D claims are evaluated on whether the work is structured, evidenced, and communicated in a way that aligns with how scrutiny is appliedโ€”and that standard is far more rigid than most realise.

 The four pillars that decide everything